giellalt/giellalt.github.io/proof/installing/sysadmin-setup.md

 Other tools on the [divvun.no](http://divvun.no) page that must be installed will have to be installed in the same way.
 Web-based tools (like e.g. the grammar checkers) may be used without admin password.

+**A note of warning:**

+Not only *installing* but also *using* the Divvun Manager requires system administrator password.
+Thus, make sure to decide what language(s) to install and check that everything works while you have access to the admin password.